argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 Between those two periods of census (chapters 1-4) and setting out (chapter 10), we also see God’s people being primed for the fullness of his __presence__.
 As we saw in Exodus, the people cannot draw near to God unless they are clean.
 So in chapters 5 and 6 we see the camp being cleansed; in chapter 7, the tabernacle is consecrated; and in chapter 8v5, we see the priests being inducted into their roles.

-However, chapters 9 and 10, also, centre on God’s presence with his people when they move.
+However, chapters 9 and 10, also, center on God’s presence with his people when they move.
 In chapter 9 we see God’s presence in the form of a fire and a cloud over the tabernacle.
 Look with me at Numbers 9v15-17:

 > 15 On the day that the tabernacle was set up, the cloud covered the tabernacle, the tent of the testimony.
 And at evening it was over the tabernacle like the appearance of fire until morning.
 16 So it was always: the cloud covered it by day and the appearance of fire by night.
 17 And whenever the cloud lifted from over the tent, after that the people of Israel set out, and in the place where the cloud settled down, there the people of Israel camped.

 And as we see in chapter 2, the camp is designed so that the tabernacle, and its accompanying cloud or pillar of fire, is always right in the middle.
-So the people are always reminded that Yahweh is dwelling with them in the very centre of their camp.
+So the people are always reminded that Yahweh is dwelling with them in the very center of their camp.

 I guess it’s easy for many of us to feel somewhat envious of how close these people lived to God’s visible presence.
 “If only I could live with that fiery cloud always in view!”
 But of course, we need to remember that as Christians we don’t live in a camp that’s indwelt by God; we ourselves are indwelt by his Spirit.
 We have his very Word in our hands.
 We are far more blessed than they were.